 The TES Schools Awards, celebrate the extraordinary commitment, quality and innovation shown by teachers and support staff across the UK and we are very excited to have been shortlisted - a real accolade to the quality of international work happening across the Academy.

-Queen Katharine Academy is proud to hold the Full International School’s Award, and celebrating the Academy’s diversity and embedding global awareness is a key part of our core ethos.
+Queen Katharine Academy is proud to hold the Full International School Award, and celebrating the Academy’s diversity and embedding global awareness is a key part of our core ethos.

 The Academy offers a wide range of language, cultural and international projects and initiatives at a school, regional and national level.
-We have partner schools in Taiwan, Germany, Spain, Hungary, Poland, The Czech Republic and Slovakia, and students have the opportunity to participate in a range of international projects, competitions, leadership schemes and trips abroad.
+We have partner schools in Taiwan, Morocco, Germany, Spain, Hungary, Poland, The Czech Republic, Slovakia, Italy, France and Greece.
+Students have the opportunity to participate in a range of international projects, competitions, leadership schemes and trips abroad.

 QKA is very pleased to announce that we have been re-accredited with the prestigious ‘Full International School Award’ from 2019 – 2022.
 The Academy received fantastic feedback from the British Council praising us for our international work – click on the dropdown below to read their comments: